-Smiley came to Trinity Valley after spending 7 seasons coaching in New Orleans at Tulane University.
-The majority of time he spent in the role of tight ends coach and recruiting coordinator.
+Smiley came to Trinity Valley after spending 7 seasons coaching at Divsion I FBS Tulane University.
+During his time in New Orleans he was the recruiting coordinator and coached the Green Wave tight ends.
 During his tenure at Tulane he was a part of an offensive staff that helped produce the university's all-time leading passer, leading scorer and leading rusher as well as several all-time leading receivers.
 Also, offensively laying claim to 3 of Tulane’s top 5 seasons in total yardage and passing yardage.
 While at Tulane he was a part of the team’s 2002 Hawaii Bowl Championship, 2005 Disney’s Wide World of Sports Spirit Award and 2005 Football Writers of America Association Courage Award.

 Smiley began his coaching career at his alma mater, Baylor University, as a student assistant in 1995.
 While with the Bears he worked with the quarterbacks and kicking specialists.
 He then moved to Northwestern State University in Natchitoches, Louisiana where he spent the 1996 and 1997 seasons coaching the team’s tight ends.
 He was a part of the 1997 Southland Football Conference Championship team helping NSU advance to the 1997 NCAA Division I-AA Championship Playoffs.